OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/exrates.md

 ---
 title: exrates
-description: Explanation and source code of 'exrates', a feature from OpenBB-finance which fetches a list of cryptocurrency, fiat, and commodity exchange rates from the CoinGecko API.
+description: "Explanation and source code of 'exrates', a feature from OpenBB-finance" which fetches a list of cryptocurrency, fiat, and commodity exchange rates from the CoinGecko API.
 This page includes how to use the function, its parameters, and its returns.